 - Direct Electronic Access (DEA)

 - Investment Decision

 Our customers have complete control over who may access specific algos on both the X_TRADER and TT platforms, including TT-supplied algos, bank algos and third-party algos as well as algos developed using ADL and TT Algo SDK.
 On the X_TRADER platform, administrators use TT User Setup to control access to algos, and on the TT platform, administrators use the Setup application to control access.

 Risk management and monitoring

 We provide a series of long-standing pre-trade risk controls.
-All of the controls apply to all orders, including orders generated from algos, that flow through both the X_TRADER and TT platforms.
+All of the controls apply to all orders that flow through both the X_TRADER and TT platforms, including orders generated from algos.
 Administrators use TT User Setup on the X_TRADER platform and the Setup application on the TT platform to set and apply the risk controls.
 The risk controls include price controls, max order size, message limits, position limits and credit limits.
-We are enhancing both platforms to include a duplicate order check.
+We have enhanced both platforms to include a duplicate order check.